finery-bi/finery/CONTRIBUTING.md

 First, thanks for wanting to contribute.
 You’re awesome! :heart:

+## Finery vs Blazer

+We accept PRs at Finery, but we also track Blazer's merged PRs.

+Be aware that some of the features are only available in Finery, so they might not work for Blazer.

 ## Help

 We’re not able to provide support through GitHub Issues.
 If you’re looking for help with your code, try posting on [Stack Overflow](https://stackoverflow.com/).